Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ### Coroutine builders

-Suspending functions cannot be invoked from regular functions, so standard library provides functions to start coroutine execution from a regular non-suspending scope.
+Suspending functions cannot be invoked from regular functions, so the standard library provides functions to start coroutine execution from a regular non-suspending scope.
 Here is the implementation of a typical `async{}` _coroutine builder_: